Skip to contents

 #> Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05

-summary(result, classification_table = FALSE) # hide classification
+summary(result, classification = FALSE) # hide classification table

 #>